flutter/devtools/BETA_TESTING.md

 # Beta testing

-This page instructs how to test the latest version of DevTools with all experemental features enabled.
+This page describes the fastest way to test the latest version of DevTools with all experemental features enabled.
+Do not mix this setup with development environment.

-If you want to make code changes, follow [contributing guidance](https://github.com/flutter/devtools/blob/master/CONTRIBUTING.md)
+If you want to make code changes, follow [contributing guidance](https://github.com/flutter/devtools/blob/master/CONTRIBUTING.md).

 ## Setup and start